kitian616/jekyll-TeXt-theme/request.md

 layout: article
 titles:
     # @start locale config
-    en      : &EN       About
+    en      : &EN       Submit request
 key: page-single
 ---

-Page containin

-## How to submit a request

-To submit a request with the Swedish Sensitive Data Archive please fill the form below.
+This page contains the information needed for submitting a request with the SDA.

+### Who can submit to SDA

+### Information about the process
+- Submit the request
+- Get contacted by a data steward
+- Get instructions about the submission

+### Form for request
+- Add form